alireza-sardar/alireza-sardar/README.md

-- 👋 Hi, I’m @alireza-sardar
+- 👋 Hi, I’m Allireza Sardaripour

-- 📫 How to reach me alirezasardaripour@yahoo.com
+- 📫 How to reach me sardaripour.alireza@gmail.com

 <!---
 alireza-sardar/alireza-sardar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.